 What processes will the Lead Agency use to monitor administrative and implementation responsibilities performed by agencies other than the Lead Agency as indicated above, such as through written agreements or monitoring and auditing processes (98.11(a)(3))?
 Describe those processes and any indicators or measures used to assess performance.
-MSDE has a contract with a single vendor and Memorandum of Understanding (MOU) with the 23 LDSS offices to authorize Child Care Subsidy (CCS) Services on behalf of the Lead AgencyMSDE.
+Maryland has a contract with a single vendor and Memorandum of Understanding (MOU) with 23 Local Departments of Social Services (LDSS) to authorize CCS Services on behalf of the Lead Agency.
 Both the vendor and the LDSS are required to complete a monthly quality assurance review of 3-6 cases per case manager per month.
-The Child Care Subsidy branch (CCSB) conducts a random secondary review of these cases throughout the year.
-The CCSB monitors cases to determine accuracy of authorization based upon CCS policies and the absence of Improper Authorization of Payments (IAP) that result in overpayments or underpayments.
-In addition, the CCSB conducts random annual reviews of cases to ensure all entities are authorizing services based upon established policies and procedures.
-During the annual review, error rates approaching 5% indicate the need for additional technical assistance to keep Maryland below a statewide error rate of 10%.
+The Lead Agency conducts a random secondary review of these cases throughout the year.
+Maryland is monitoring cases to determine accuracy of authorization based upon CCS policies and the absence of Improper Authorization of Payments (IAP) that result in overpayments or underpayments.
+In addition, the Lead Agency conducts random annual reviews of cases to ensure all entities are authorizing services based upon established policies and procedures.
+During the annual review, error rates approaching 5% indicate the need for additional technical assistance to keep Maryland below a statewide error rate of 10% or less.

 Lead Agencies must assure that, to the extent practicable and appropriate, any code or software for child care information systems or information technology for which a Lead Agency or other agency expends CCDF funds to develop must be made available on request to other public agencies, including public agencies in other States, for their use in administering child care or related programs (98.15(a)(11)).
 Assure by describing how the Lead Agency makes child care information systems available to public agencies in other states to the extent practicable and appropriate.
-MSDE owns the core system, CCATS, and has demonstrated the system to other States who have expressed an interest.
-MSDE can make the system's custom code and software available to other States if requested.
+MSDE owns the core system, CCATS, and has demonstrated the system to other states who have expressed an interest.
+Maryland can make the system's custom code and software available to other states if requested.